Quarterly Financial Report for the quarter ended June 30, 2021

 2.1 Statement of Authorities

-The CTA’s total authorities available for use in 2020-2021, totalling $24,925,283, have decreased by $10,490,717 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
-This decrease in the authorities available for use is due to the reduced supply of the Main Estimates.
-Due to the COVID-19 pandemic and limited sessions in the spring for Parliament to study supply, the Standing Orders of the House of Commons were amended to extend the study period into the Fall.
-The CTA is expected to receive full supply for the 2020-2021 Main Estimates in December 2020.
+The CTA’s total authorities available for use in 2021-2022, totalling $40,342,308, have increased by $15,417,025 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
+This increase in the authorities available for use is primarily due to two (2) significant items.
+Firstly, due to the COVID-19 pandemic and limited sessions in the spring of 2020-2021 for Parliament to study supply, the Standing Orders of the House of Commons were amended to extend the study period into the Fall of 2020-2021.
+Therefore, the CTA only received 75% of the 2020-2021 Main Estimates as at June 30, 2020.
+Secondly, in 2021-2022, the CTA received $9,362,627 in temporary funding in order to continue to respond to a higher number of service and accessibility related complaints, as announced in the 2020 Economic and Fiscal Snapshot.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-- The expenditures in the Personnel category have increased by $160,450 and is primarily due to the additional resources required to address the continued influx of air travel complaints from 2019-2020.
+- The expenditures in the Personnel category have increased by $1,938,976 and is primarily due to the additional resources required to address the continued influx of air travel complaints.

 With respect to all other budgetary expenditures by Standard Object, overall expenditures are similar to those of the previous fiscal year.
 Any difference is primarily attributable to the period in which the purchases were settled.